2017 Lady Bird Johnson Environmental Award

 Lady Bird Johnson's vision inspires the efforts of millions of Americans to preserve our natural resources and beautify our nation.
 The Lady Bird Johnson Environmental Award honors outstanding achievements in the preservation, restoration, or improvement of the natural world that embrace Mrs. Johnson's style, energy, and commitment to her work.
 Its mission is to increase public awareness of the environmental issues facing our country by highlighting the work of selected individuals, corporations, and nonprofit organizations.
 This award salutes the work of Americans who are making a positive impact on the environment by successfully collaborating with communities and engaging others in their mission by reaching out to diverse sectors.
 Past recipients are Senator John Chafee, Laurance Rockefeller, Patrick Noonan, Michael Dombeck, Bruce Babbitt, and Ted Turner.

-The 2017 Lady Bird Johnson Environmental Award is generously sponsored by Bank of America.
+The 2017 Lady Bird Johnson Environmental Award was generously sponsored by Bank of America.

 Director of Public Programs